Hypercontext/linkifyjs/docs/index.md

 # Internet Explorer

 Linkify natively supports Internet Explorer 9 and above.
-Internet Explorer 8 is supported with a polyfill.
+Internet Explorer 8 is unofficially supported with a polyfill.

 You can use either [es5-shim](https://github.com/es-shims/es5-shim) (sham also required) or the provided `linkify-polyfill.js`: